arifchuuw/icebreaking/README.md

 # icebreaking
-This UW's OSGD team's game to make icebreaking an infinitely better and fruitful experience.
+This UW's OSGD team's game to make icebreaking an fruitful icebreaker experience.